-How to request a withdrawal under the Contingency Guidelines:
+How to request a withdrawal under the Winter 2020 Contingency Guidelines:

-To receive a refund or Learner Account Credit, please complete the form COVID-19 Request for Withdrawal/Transfer.
+To receive a refund or Learner Account Credit for ongoing courses in the Winter 2020 term, please complete the form COVID-19 Request for Withdrawal/Transfer (Winter 2020 Term).
 Please be mindful of the deadlines as noted in the chart below.

 Please note that the following actions do not constitute an official withdrawal: